Course Outline

 Equipment Used in Practical Exercises:

-• 4 Cisco ASA 5505 Firewalls running version 8 of the Command Line Interface (CLI) and capable of Active/Standby Failover.
-Pix 515E firewalls running version 8 of the CLI, Cisco routers, switches, and hubs as required for comprehensive hands-on training.
+• Four Cisco ASA 5505 Firewalls running version 8 of the Command Line Interface (CLI) and capable of Active/Standby Failover.
+Additionally, Pix 515E firewalls running version 8 of the CLI, Cisco routers, switches, and hubs as required for comprehensive hands-on training in government network environments.

 Requirements

-• Prior experience with Cisco IOS is beneficial for government applications.
+• Prior experience with Cisco IOS is beneficial for government training programs.

 28 Hours